 General Terms and Conditions (GTC) of Skribble

-The following applies to you as customer (You or Customer) of the Skribble e-signing-platform (Skribble Service)and Skribble AG, Fraumünsterstrasse 16, 8001 Zurich, Switzerland, respectively Skribble Deutschland GmbH, Pforzheimer Straße 128a, 76275 Ettlingen, Germany (Skribble):
+The following shall apply between you as a customer (You or Customer), the Skribble e-signing-platform (Skribble Services) and Skribble AG, Fraumünsterstrasse 16, CH-8001 Zurich, Switzerland (Skribble):

 A – General Terms